 (Arafat’s speech to the U.N., 13.12.1988)

 The Palestinian homeland and the Palestinians’ yearning for liberty are likened to a tree.
 Just as the roots of the tree are planted deeply in the earth, so are the Palestinian people’s homeland and liberty deeply rooted; they are, in fact, their own flesh and blood.

-תחום היעד – המולדת הפלסטינית וכמיהתם של הפלסטינים לחירות מומשגים באמצעות תחום המקור: עץ ששורשיו נטועים עמוק באדמה.
+The target domain—a Palestinian homeland and the Palestinians’ yearning for freedom—are conceptualized through the source domain of a tree, whose roots are planted deep in the earth.

 (11) The Israeli government fears the settlement of Palestinians in their homeland, Palestine.
 It fears the scarecrow that is called the Palestinian settlement.